The Sense of An Ending

 It’s not often that the world calls your number.
 You wait there, dutifully, with your little ticket stub, hoping the deli man will get to you soon—but it’s not every day that it happens so quickly, and with such righteous ferocity.

 You see, a lot of people write—and a lot of people write newsletters.
 To what end, you might ask?
 Is there an ultimate purpose?
 Is there some material goal the writer aims to achieve, some tangible fruits in exchange for the toils of his labor?
 You could say so.
 In all honesty, however, most people are just trying out pure crap.
 They’re shooting blanks; they’re spraying and praying.
 I don’t begrudge them at all, either.
 It’s tough work, this Substack gig.
 It’s maybe the most difficult job in America right now.
 Publishing week after week of pure shit is a skill that is honed through months of refinement—and to do it all for nothing, no reward at all?
-It must be tough for all you hoes!
+It must be tough for all you hoes!back on the menu, boys!

 And you best believe I snapped that shit up right away.